senioroman4uk/Simple-PHP-MVC/README.md

 # Simple-PHP-MVC
-Example of MVC implemantation on pure PHP
+Example of MVC implementation on pure PHP